Recent cases where Canadians have been accused or identified as having ties with terrorism-related activity at home and abroad.

 Police said that Korody and Nuttall had planned to carry out an attack using a pressure cooker bomb filled with nuts, bolts, nails, washers and other materials.

 In Aug.
 2013 the couple's lawyer, Tom Morino, told the B.C.
 Supreme Court he can't act for both accused and needed time to find another lawyer for Korody.
 Mark Jetté was named as Korody's new lawyer on Sept.
 20, 2013.
-Morino said he expects the case may not go to trial until 2015.
+Their trial began on Feb.
+2, 2015.

 The pair are both Canadian-born citizens, said police, and were "inspired by al-Qaeda ideology," but added the incident has no international links.